sngular/kloadgen/docs/contributing.md

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making.

 Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Code Style

-To ensure every body can work easily and focus in the code, make easy the review process and keep the same style, we have a couple of files defining our code standards:
+To ensure everybody can work easily and focus in the code, make easy the review process and keep the same style, we have a couple of files defining our code standards:
-- Intellj editor style at `config/checkstyle/OSS_style_idea.xml`
+- Intellij editor style at `config/checkstyle/OSS_style_idea.xml`
 - Checkstyle configuration files at `config/checkstyle/OSS_checkstyle.xml`
   - suppression file at `config/checkstyle/OSS_checkstyle/OSS_checkstyle_suppressions.xml`